datamachinist/datamachinist.github.io/_pages/03-deep-learning.md

 ---
 permalink: /deep_learning/
 title: "Deep learning"
-excerpt: "Learn about deep learning and neural networks, starting from the basics. "
+excerpt: "Learn about deep neural networks, starting from the basics. "
 last_modified_at: 2022-06-28T11:59:26-04:00
 toc: true
 ---

-Remembering commands and syntax for the various tools used in programming can be a daunting task.
-Here are some handy cheat sheets that can help you with this.
+Deep learning is a subfield of machine learning based on the application of deep neural network, i.e. artificial neural networks with a large number of layers.
+This field has been getting lots of attention lately as more complex problems are being solved with these tools.
+In this series of posts, we will learn about deep learning and neural networks, starting from the basics.

 <!-- Create array of posts with category 'cheat sheet' and sort them alphabetically -->

-{% assign sortedPosts = site.categories['cheat sheet'] | sort: 'title' %}
+{% assign sortedPosts = site.categories['deep learning'] | sort: 'title' %}

 <!-- Create a list of post using the array defined earlier -->